PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh della
 ```

-If your username on your local machine differs from your NetID then use `ssh <YourNetID>@della`.
 The command above will Duo authenticate but subsequent sessions will use that connection and not require Duo.
 The multiplexer remains active for ControlPersist time, as defined in your `~/.ssh/config` file, for the time limit once the last ssh session has terminated.

 Some handy commands from your local machine (laptop/desktop):